core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ### Resource Directory Address Option (RDAO) {#rdao}

-The Resource Directory Address Option (RDAO) using IPv6 Neighbor Discovery (ND) carries information about the address of the Resource Directory (RD).
-This information is needed when endpoints cannot discover the Resource Directory with a link-local or realm-local scope multicast address, for instance because the endpoint and the RD are separated by a Border Router (6LBR).
+The Resource Directory Address Option (RDAO) using IPv6 Neighbor Discovery (ND) carries information about the address of the RD.
+This information is needed when endpoints cannot discover the RD with a link-local or realm-local scope multicast address, for instance because the endpoint and the RD are separated by a Border Router (6LBR).
 In many circumstances the availability of DHCP cannot be guaranteed either